 Some people call me the space cowboy.

 Ever wonder what would happen if you mashed The Legend of Zelda: A Link to the Past and Earthbound together and plunked the result down in the Wild West?
 I’m guessing not.
 Well, maybe you should have, because you’d end up with Ganpuru: Gunman’s Proof.
-Despite not quite living up to its inspirations (and really, how could it?), this comical 1997 action-adventure is a one-of-kind experience that deserved a much better reception than it was destined for as a strange no-name release on a 16-bit console the same month as Final Fantasy VII of all things.
+Despite not quite living up to its inspirations (and really, how could it?), this comical 1997 action-adventure is a one-of-kind experience which deserved a much better reception than it was destined for as a strange no-name release on a 16-bit console the same month as Final Fantasy VII of all things.
 Gunman’s Proof went so unnoticed, in fact, that it would serve as an ironically jolly epitaph for developer Lenar, who closed up shop for good later the same year.
 Bit of a buzz kill there, even if you’re still holding a grudge over Deadly Towers.

 This game is also frequently referred to online as Gunple: Gunman’s Proof.
 I haven’t been able to determine exactly why or which title is the more correct of the two.
 The katakana characters ガンプル sound out as “ganpuru,” which is not a proper word, but more likely a portmanteau similar to Famicom or Pokémon derived from the game’s subtitle.
 Due to this, I’m going with Ganpuru.
 Feel free to reach out and enlighten me if I’m missing something there.

 Gunman’s Proof opens in the 1880s on a small island off the coast of the southwestern United States.
 Two strange “meteorites” crash into the countryside.
 One contains extraterrestrial arch-criminal Demi, who promptly begins transforming the local human and animal inhabitants of the land into his monsterous servants, called Demiseeds.
 The other craft is piloted by heroic Space Sheriff Zero and his sidekick Goro, two intergalactic lawmen hot on the fugitive Demi’s trail.
 Unfortunately, Zero’s ship is disabled and his spaceman physiology won’t allow him to survive for long in Earth’s atmosphere.
 That’s where the young boy character (who you get to name) comes in.
 Investigating the crash site of Zero and Goro’s ship, your character stumbles upon the pair and selflessly agrees to allow Zero to commandeer his body and use it to put a stop to Demi’s rampage.
 That’s right: It’s the classic Western tale of the mysterious gunslinger on a one-man crusade to take down a gang of vicious outlaws…except he’s also an alien who’s body-snatched a small child and he battles robots, ghosts, and ninja while riding around on a talking horse dressed up like Sailor Moon.
-Gunman’s Proof is the sort of irrepressibly quirky game that could only have come out of Japan and I wouldn’t have it any other way.
+Gunman’s Proof is the sort of irrepressibly quirky game which could only have come out of Japan and I wouldn’t have it any other way.

 Seeing as this is an unlocalized title with a focus on humorous dialogue, most of you reading this would be advised to seek out the excellent English fan translation patch by Aeon Genesis.
 I played Gunman’s Proof on a reproduction cartridge I picked up at a local gaming expo last month, but there are other, more cost-conscious options available online.
 Although I can’t speak to the literal accuracy of this translation (it includes a reference to the Star Wars prequel movies that couldn’t have been present in the 1997 original, for example), it is well-written and very amusing.
-It’s possible I could have fumbled through the game without it, but I’d certainly have had much less fun in that case.
+It’s possible I could have fumbled through the game without it, but I’d certainly have had much less fun.

 Diving into the game proper, you can’t help, but be acutely aware of the huge artistic debt Gunman’s Proof owes to Link to the Past.
 Now, it’s admittedly a tired review cliché to automatically relate every overhead adventure game ever made to Zelda.
 I get that.
 Here, though, the resemblance is so strong there’s no sense tiptoeing around it.
 Both the wilderness and indoor areas look so similar to the ones from Nintendo’s game that they may as well have been traced from the originals in many cases.
 Lenar’s “homaging” even extends to aspects of the play control.
 The way Zero handles as he climbs staircases, swims in open water, and drops off ledges feels suspiciously similar to a certain green-clad Hyrulean.